Best 5 money saving tips for Black Friday

 So buying a discounted gift card should be your strategy this coming Christmas for those friends or family members.

-Stacking the savings is my favorite thing to do.
+Stacking the savings is my favourite thing to do.

 Now, I will only buy it if I shop in that store all the time and I know I can use it all before the expiry date.

-So again, don’t get caught up in the reward or deals, if you won’t be able to use it by the expiration date.
-You will end up losing money instead of saving it hindsight.
+So again, don’t get caught up in the reward ordeals, if you won’t be able to use it by the expiration date.
+You will end up losing money instead of saving it in hindsight.

 Bonus tip: Price match